Priti8847/Malaria_Detection/README.md

 # Malaria_Detection_Webapp

-Detecting a image cell having malria or not of human
+Detecting a cell image having malria or not of human.

 # Project Overview